DamianoPellegrini/IRNN/README.md

 This is a school project.
 The system needs to be able to recognize images using a neural network.

 ## Goals
+- [ ] Image creation module which will be used to create suitable image for the program.
 - [ ] Interface for statistic and usage of the program.
 - [ ] Neural network.